TRAPPIST-1g

-TRAPPIST-1g is an exoplanet orbiting around the ultra-cool dwarf star TRAPPIST-1, located 40.7 ly away from Earth in the constellation Aquarius.
-It was one of four new exoplanets to be discovered orbiting the star in 2017 using observations from the Spitzer Space Telescope.
+TRAPPIST-1g is an exoplanet orbiting around the ultra-cool red dwarf star TRAPPIST-1, located 40.7 ly away from Earth in the constellation Aquarius.
+The planet was one of seven planets to be discovered orbiting the star in 2017 using observations from the Spitzer Space Telescope.
 The exoplanet is within the optimistic habitable zone of its host star.
 It was found by using the transit method, in which the dimming effect that a planet causes as it crosses in front of its star is measured.

 The second-most-distant-known planet in its system, TRAPPIST-1g is a planet somewhat larger than Earth and with a similar density, meaning it is likely a rocky planet.

 Physical characteristics

 Mass, radius, and temperature

 TRAPPIST-1g has a radius of 1.129 Earth radius and a mass of 1.321 Earth mass, with a density only slightly less than Earth's, though initial estimates suggested its density was only 4.186 g/cm^{3}, about 76% of Earth's.
 Based on mass-radius calculations and its distant location relative to its host star (0.047 AU) and the fact that the planet only receives 25.2% of the stellar flux that Earth does, the planet is likely covered by a thick ice envelope if an atmosphere does not exist.